WingsDavis/Web-Dev/Restaurant/README.md

 # Restaurant
  Serbonsu-cooks
- This website is almost done andi need some finishing touches
+ This website is almost done and I need some finishing touches